1926 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1926-S Wheat Penny Value

-The 1926-S Wheat Penny represents the scarcest variety of the year, with San Francisco’s production limited to just 4,550,000 coins.
-This mintage ranks as the 10th lowest of any wheat penny in the entire series.
+The 1926-S Wheat Penny is the crown jewel of the year and one of the most challenging coins in the entire Lincoln cent series.
+With San Francisco’s production limited to just 4,550,000 coins, this issue holds the distinction of the 10th lowest mintage of any wheat penny ever struck.

 1926-S Wheat Penny (RD) Price/Grade Chart